rowingdude/analyzeMFT/README.txt

   -a, --anomaly         turn on anomaly detection
   -l, --localtz         report times using local timezone -d, --debug           turn on debugging output
+  -s, --saveinmemory    Save a copy of the decoded MFT in memory.
+Do not use
+                        for very large MFTs
+  -p, --progress        Show systematic progress reports.

 Output
 =========